aredan/ciliumlabs/README.md

               - matchPattern: "*"
 ```

-or go to https://editor.networkpolicy.io/ and do it manually
+or you can go to https://editor.networkpolicy.io/ and do it manually

 ![create policy](pictures/editor-cilium-io-1.png)